clustermod/HCMF3-Loadouts/README.md

 ## PvH's CMF Loadouts
 This is a collection of loadouts made for [Cluster Community](https://cluster-community.com/) using the mission framework [CMF3](https://github.com/clustermod/CMF3).

-The compatability with the current Cluster Community Modset is written inside each file in the information header:
+The compatibility with the current Cluster Community Modset is written inside each file in the information header and or indicated with a "V" and a number in the file name.
 ```sqf
 /*
  * Made for Arma 3 Virtual MILSIM